 (√(3² × 2/3) ÷2) = √8 ÷ ((4π √3)/π)

 Furthermore, the gravitation solution provides a direct correlation to newton law of gravitation.
 The gravitational constant is multiplied be the mass of an object, which is divided by the square of the distance between the two objects.

 In this case the distance (r²) becomes √2.
 This is understandable, the √2 is the ratio through which the light waves reduce in scale to create the musical 5th.
-The equation now becomes.
+The equation is expressed as:

 √G × (((√c × √c) /2) ÷√2²)

-What this begins to express it the notion that the energy is already inherent in potential energy within the atomic structure of the atom.
-When the threshold wavelength is reached, energy is transformed from potential energy, to kinetic energy, which causes the current to flow into the 4D Aether.
+What this begins to express it the notion that the energy is already inherent within the atomic structure of the atom.
+When the threshold wavelength is reached, energy is released, which causes the current to flow into the 4D Aether.
 The energy is then absorbed back into the circuit.
 Electricity does not flow through the wires, it is conducted through the Aetheric fields and is absorbed uniformly throughout the connected circuit.
 This concept is discussed in greater detail in our post on Quantum Foam.